qinguorui2001/tp/docs/UserGuide.md

 1. It is possible to add an assignment using `giveall` even if some students have the assignment already.
 Students who have the assignment will not receive a duplicate assignment.
-2. When using `giveall` in the situation stated in point 1, the specified assignment in the input needs to have the same due date as the existing assignment. **The command will not be valid if the due date is different.**
+2. When using `giveall` in the situation stated in point 1, the specified assignment in the input needs to have the same due date as the existing assignment. **The command will not be valid if the due date is different.** This is to ensure consistency of the due dates of the same assignment.
-Point 3 of the examples section illustrates this.

 Examples: